spren9er/tilez/README.md

 # ![Logo](https://github.com/spren9er/tilez/blob/main/static/tilez.svg?raw=true) tilez

 The original idea of **_tilez_** was to build an abstraction layer for creating compositions of arbitrary SVG charts in Svelte, where the result is a single SVG file.
 However, it is not limited to this use case.
-By default, all tiles — the building blocks of a layout — are renderless components.
+By default, all tiles – the building blocks of a layout – are renderless components.
 You define your layout via nested stackable tiles, where each tile has its own coordinate space, which is then accessible via a Svelte store (within a tile's context).

 _**tilez**_ is

 - easy-to-use (declare your layout in a simple manner)
-- light-weight (does not add more than a few KB to your code base)
 - flexible (can be used as SVG, HTML or renderless components)
 - reactive (all tiles adapt to changes of root tile)
 - free of dependencies (except for Svelte)
-- opinionated (the way the layout algorithm works, especially when not enough space is available, see [here](#notes-on-rendering-algorithm))
+- opinionated (the way the layout algorithm works, especially when not enough space is available, see [here](#how-does-the-layout-algorithm-work))
+- robust (handles edge cases very well)
+- light-weight (does not add more than a few KB to your code base)

 ## Installation